Ale-8-One

-Ale-8-One, known colloquially as Ale-8, is a regional ginger- and citrus-flavored soft drink, distributed primarily to brick and mortar retailers in Kentucky.
-Ale-8 could be described as a ginger Soda with a "kick".
-It is a ginger and citrus blend, containing less carbonation and fewer calories than conventional soda.
+Ale-8-One pronounced as A Late One, colloquially Ale-8, is a ginger-ale soft drink bottled by the Ale-8-One Bottling Company in Winchester, Kentucky, United States.
+It is distributed primarily to brick and mortar retailers in Kentucky.

-It is bottled by the Ale-8-One Bottling Company in Winchester, Kentucky.

 History

 The formula for Ale-8-One was developed by soda bottler G. L. Wainscott in the 1920s.
-Wainscott, who had been in the soda business in Winchester, Kentucky since 1902, had developed Roxa-Kola, his previous flagship product, in 1906.
+Wainscott, who had been in the soda business in Winchester, Kentucky, since 1902, had developed Roxa-Kola, his previous flagship product, in 1906.
 In creating the formula for Ale-8-One, Wainscott drew upon his knowledge of ginger-based recipes acquired in northern Europe.

-Wainscott began bottling Ale-8-One in 1926.
-To choose a name for the drink, he sponsored a name-the-product contest.
-"A Late One" was chosen as the winning entry.
-The "Ale-8-One" name is a pun of the phrase suggesting that his product was "the latest thing" in soft drinks.
+Wainscott began bottling Ale-8-One in 1926, and sponsored a naming contest for the drink.
+"A Late One" was chosen as the winning entry, suggesting that the product was "the latest thing" in soft drinks, and shortened to "Ale-8-One".

 In 1935, Wainscott purchased a livery stable in Winchester and converted it to a bottling factory to expand his operation.
 Upon Wainscott's death in 1944, half of his company stock went to his wife; the other half was divided among his employees.
-When his wife died in 1954, her stock was left to her brother, Frank A. Rogers, Sr. Rogers bought the remaining company stock in 1962 and incorporated the Ale-8-One Bottling Company.
-He named his son, Frank Rogers, Jr., manager of the new company.
+When his wife died in 1954, her stock was left to her brother, Frank A. Rogers.
+Rogers bought the remaining company stock in 1962 and incorporated the Ale-8-One Bottling Company.
+He named his son, Frank Rogers Jr., manager of the new company.

 The Ale-8-One Bottling Company constructed a new plant in Winchester in 1965.
-It ceased production of Roxa-Kola in 1968, and by 1974, had halted production of all its other drinks to focus on Ale-8-One.
+It ceased production of Roxa-Kola in 1968 and by 1974, had halted production of all its other drinks to focus on Ale-8-One.
 The company remains under the control of the Rogers family.

+A limited edition reissue of Roxa-Kola was released in November 2023, and re-released for a long term run in 2024.

 Composition

-The recipe for Ale-8 is a closely guarded family secret.
-Reportedly, only two executives—former company president Frank A. Rogers III and his oldest son, Fielding Rogers, the current president—know the exact composition.
+The Ale-8-One recipe is a closely guarded family secret.
+Reportedly, only former company president Frank A. Rogers III and his son, current president Fielding Rogers, know its exact composition.
+Scientific studies have proven that Ale-8-One has less caffeine than Coca-Cola, Pepsi, or Mountain Dew.